YouTube

 AFRICAN CUP OF NATIONS

 The reason I decided to delay my trip an extra year was for this.
-Ivory Coast just happened to be hosting the African Cup of Nations, and I wanted to see how seriously the people of this continent took their football.
+Ivory Coast was just hosting the African Cup of Nations, and I wanted to see how seriously people on this continent take their football.

 After some beers at a cave bar, we went to Stade Félix Houphouët Boigny.
 We got €50 tickets to the Nigeria-Cameroon game; the atmosphere was insane.
 Hardcore fans from both teams had drums, trumpets, and anything to drown out the opposition.
 Fair play to them, though; they did not stop the entire match!